fetchrobotics/docs/source/faq.rst

 ::

-   sudo apt-get update && sudo apt-get install ros-indigo-fetch-tools declare -x ROS_MASTER_URI="http://*RobotHostNameGoesHere*:11311" fetch debug-snapshot
+   sudo apt update && sudo apt install ros-melodic-fetch-tools declare -x ROS_MASTER_URI="http://*RobotHostNameGoesHere*:11311" fetch debug-snapshot

 .. note::

-   You will need ros-indigo-fetch-tools version 0.1.2 or greater to use the debug-snapshot command
+   You will need ros-melodic-fetch-tools version 0.1.2 or greater to use the debug-snapshot command

 * Create a new support ticket and attach the zip file that was created